KBNLresearch/iromlab/doc/userGuide.md

 ![](./img/iromBatchCreated.png)

 The console widget at the bottom shows the full path to the newly created batch folder.
-It also shows some messages that are related to the initialization of the batch

-Note: the messages that you see in the console window are also written to a log file.
-We'll get to that later.
+It also shows some messages that are related to the initialization of the batch.
+(These messages are also written to a log file.
+We'll get to that later.)

+### Naming of batches

+The batch name is automatically generated.
+It contains of a prefix (defined by the *prefixBatch* variable in Iromlab's configuration file), followed by a [Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), which is based on the hardware address and the current time ("version 1" UUID).
+This ensures that batch names are always unique if Iromlab is run on different machines in parallel.

 ## Process a disc